kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 {{% alpha-status
   feedbacklink="https://github.com/kubeflow/kubeflow/issues" %}}

 This document outlines the steps that you can take to get your local installation of Kubeflow running on top of Microk8s, a small enterprise Kubernetes cluster.
-Microk8s requires Linux; if you are not on a Linux system, you can use Multipass to create a Linux VM (virtual machine) on your native hypervisor.
+Microk8s requires Linux; if you are not on a Linux system, you can use Multipass to create a Linux VM (virtual machine) on your built-in hypervisor.

 ## Introduction